segment3d-app/segment3d-worker/README.md

 ## Environment Variables

 Variables will be read from the `.env` file.
 Make sure to insert the correct values.

 On your first setup, duplicate the env template:

 ```bash
 cp .env.example .env
 ```

 ## Development

+This section will show 2 options for running the service in development mode.

+### Manual Run

 Before development, prepare a Python virtual environment: